hny-codes/portfolio-next/projectItems/blog.md

   -
 ---

-As a developer, having a personal blog is definitely something I wanted to make since not only would it allow me to **improve my writing skills**, but it would also **reinforce** the topics I learned by talking about!
+As a developer, having a personal blog is definitely something I wanted to make since not only would it allow me to **improve my writing skills**, but it would also **reinforce** the topics I learned by talking about it!

 At the same time, I also wanted to try incorporating something new to my project as this is the perfect opportunity to branch out and try something new — a CMS!